ripl/hs-robotic-manipulation-course/python/graphics/BASICS.md

 For the closing activity, use what you've learned to draw an image of your choice.
 This could be a simple house, a car, a tree, or any other recognizable object.
 Avoid abstract art and focus on creating a clear and identifiable image.

+Create a new file called `creative.py` and paste of copy of the template provided to you.
+Render your image in this file.

 Here's an example of how to draw a simple house: